lyteword/chspurgeon-tod/volume-7/psalm-149.md

 **Verse 2.** (*second clause* ).
 Christ's people may well rejoice:

-1\.In the majesty of his person.
+1\.
+In the majesty of his person.

-2\.In the righteousness of his rule.
+2\.
+In the righteousness of his rule.

-3\.In the extent of his conquests.
+3\.
+In the extent of his conquests.

-4\.In the protection they enjoy under him.
+4\.
+In the protection they enjoy under him.

-5\.In the glory to which he will raise them.
+5\.
+In the glory to which he will raise them.

 — *From "The Homiletical Library,"* 1882.

 **Verses 2, 4.** The cause given to God's Israel for Praise.
 Consider,

-1\.God's doings for them.
+1\.
+God's doings for them.
 They have reason to rejoice in God, and employ themselves in his service; for it is he that "made" them.

-2\.God's dominion over them.
+2\.
+God's dominion over them.
 This follows upon the former: if he made them he is their King.

-3\.God's delight in them.
+3\.
+God's delight in them.
 He is a King that rules by love, and therefore to be praised.

-4\.God's designs concerning them.
+4\.
+God's designs concerning them.
 Besides the present complacency he hath in them, he hath prepared for their future glory.
 "He will beautify the meek", etc.— *Matthew Henry.*

 **Verse 4.** The text bears other renderings.
 Read as in Authorized Version.